Jaden Smith’s Company Vows To Donate Water To Flint Schools Each Month Until City’s Water Is Drinkable

 Since the discovery of the Flint water crisis, many corporations and private citizens have stepped in to provide residents with access to safe, drinkable water.
 Now, Jaden Smith and JUST are moving forward to do their part to alleviate the inconvenience and suffering of affected Flint school children, who are attending classes in schools where the water is still unsafe to drink.

 Currently, Flint citizens have to pick up water bottles from distribution centers around the city in order access lead-free water.
 Public schools have also been forced to depend on bottled water, much of it donated by philanthropists such as Will and Jaden Smith.
-According to the CEO of JUST, the company will be donating water regularly until repairs to Flint’s water pipes are completed and lead levels below EPA limits.
-The task of completing the replacement of Flint water pipes is expected to be completed by 2020.
+According to the CEO of JUST, the company will be donating water regularly until repairs to Flint’s water pipes are completed and lead levels are below EPA limits.
+The task of completing the replacement of Flint water pipes is expected to be accomplished by 2020.

 Will and Jaden Smith's water company will donate water monthly until lead levels in Flint public schools are down: https://t.co/90bVidEroG #FlintWaterCrisis pic.twitter.com/WpO3cLdYgH